 European train trips are a must in summer.
-There are few ways more quintessentially European to travel.
-In Australia we like to hit the road, but in Europe we take to the rails.
-These are the train trips you should do this summer.
+There are few ways more quintessentially European to travel than by train.
+In Australia we like to hit the road, but when we’re in Europe we love to take to the rails.
+These are the European train trips you should do this summer.

-During the eight years we lived in the UAE, around this time each year we’d be on a flight from Abu Dhabi or Dubai to Europe.
-And whether it was Venice or Milan, Athens or Amsterdam, it wouldn’t be long before we’d be boarding a train somewhere.
+During the almost eight years we lived in the Middle East, around this time each year we’d be booking our June flights from Abu Dhabi or Dubai to a destination in Europe.
+Whether it was Venice or Milan, Athens or Amsterdam, it wouldn’t be long before we’d be boarding a train somewhere.

 The beauty of European train travel is how convenient, easy and affordable it is.
 Train stations are often centrally located and they’re incredibly well organised in Europe, with all sorts of amenities that railway stations just don’t have in Australia.
 Train services are frequent, fast and affordable.

 And it’s always such a joy to travel by train too.
-They even let you take picnic meals and wine on board in Europe!
+They even let you take picnic meals and wine on board most trains in Europe.
+How civilised.
 What are you waiting for?

 European Train Trips to Take This Summer

 Italy.
 Sigh.
-It’s hard to beat Italy.
+It’s hard to beat Italy, but especially travelling Italy by train.
 The phenomenal food and wine.
 Fantastic markets.
 Rich history and culture.
 Exquisite art and architecture.
 The museums, the churches, the parks, the gardens.
 The bucolic countryside, enchanting hilltop towns and villages, alluring islands, postcard beaches.
 The effortless style and sophistication of Italians, who really have their priorities right, and know how to lead ‘the good life’.
 Aperitivo hour!
 Sigh…

 Italy and Spain are our two favourite European countries, but I think Italy has to be our favourite destination for travel by rail.
 Perhaps because it was where we embarked on our first European train trip together.
 Soon after moving to the UAE we did an intensive two-month summer journey covering Italy, Spain and Portugal in which we moved every two days.
 It’s not how we like to travel at now but back then it was our first European adventure together and when you’re young you want to see it all and see it all at once.